Alertness: Drugs used to increase alertness

-Around the world, the stimulant adenosine receptor antagonist caffeine is widely used to increase alertness or wakefulness and improve mood or performance, typically in the form of drinks like green tea (where it is mixed with bioactive l-theanine), energy drinks (also containing high amounts of sugar/sugar-substitutes), or coffee (like teas also containing various bioactive polyphenols).
-It is at least one of the world's most consumed drugs.
+The stimulant and adenosine receptor antagonist caffeine is widely used to increase alertness or wakefulness and improve mood or performance.
+People typically self-administer it in the form of drinks like green tea (where it is present alongside the l-theanine), energy drinks (often containing sugar/sugar-substitutes), or coffee (which contains various polyphenols).
+The chemicals that accompany caffeine in these preparations can potentially alter the alertness-promoting effects of caffeine.
+Caffeine is the world's most consumed stimulant drug.

-Various natural biochemicals and herbs are investigated for similar or antifatigue effects, as well as other potentially negative as well as positive effects, such as rhodiola rosea.
-Various psychostimulants like bromantane are also investigated as a potential treatment (or complementary component of such) of numerous neurological disorders.
-Alkaloids theacrine and methylliberine (Dynamine) are structurally similar to caffeine and are less commonly also used as energizers (e.g. both in combination with liberine), and, like l-theanine, may potentiate and synergize with caffeine in ways some may consider beneficial.
+Various natural biochemicals and herbs may have similar anti-fatigue effects, such as rhodiola rosea.
+Various psychostimulants like bromantane have also been investigated as potential treatments for conditions where fatigue is a primary symptom.
+The alkaloids theacrine and methylliberine are structurally similar to caffeine and preliminary research supports their pro-alertness effects.

-During the Second World War, US soldiers and aviators were given benzedrine, an amphetamine drug, to increase their alertness during long periods on duty.
+During the Second World War, U.S. soldiers and aviators were given benzedrine, an amphetamine drug, to increase their alertness during long periods on duty.
 While air force pilots are able to use the drug to remain awake during combat flights, the use of amphetamines by commercial airline pilots is forbidden.
-British troops used 72 million amphetamine tablets in the second world war and the RAF used so many that "Methedrine won the Battle of Britain" according to one report.
-American bomber pilots use amphetamines ("go pills") to stay awake during long missions.
+British troops used 72 million amphetamine tablets in the second world war and the Royal Air Force used so many that "Methedrine won the Battle of Britain" according to one report.
+American bomber pilots used amphetamines ("go pills") to stay awake during long missions.
 The Tarnak Farm incident, in which an American F-16 pilot killed several friendly Canadian soldiers on the ground, was blamed by the pilot on his use of amphetamine.
 A nonjudicial hearing rejected the pilot's claim.

-Amphetamines are used by college and high-school students as a study and test-taking aid.
+Amphetamine is a common study aid among college and high-school students.
 Amphetamine increases energy levels, concentration, and motivation, allowing students to study for an extended period of time.
-These drugs are often acquired through ADHD prescriptions to students and peers, rather than illicitly produced drugs.
-Cocaine is also used to increase alertness, as is coca in the form of coca tea.
+These drugs are often acquired through diverted prescriptions of medication used to treat ADHD, acquired from fellow students, rather than illicitly produced drugs.
+Cocaine is also used to increase alertness, and is present in coca tea.

 The eugeroic modafinil has recently gained popularity with the US Military and other militaries.
-It increases alertness but, having a long half-life, delays or impairs sleep-onset, with there being no marketed shorter-acting version.

 Other approaches for increasing alertness

-Beyond good sleep, physical activity and healthy diet, a review suggests uses of odours, music and extrinsic motivation may have the potential to increase alertness or decrease mental fatigue.
-Short rest periods and selected lighting (level and type of) may also be useful.
+Beyond good sleep, physical activity, and healthy diet, a review suggests odours, music, and extrinsic motivation may increase alertness or decrease mental fatigue.
+Short rest periods and adjustments to lighting (level and type of) may also be useful.
 Various types of neurostimulation are being researched, as is the microbiome and related interventions.

 Alertness after waking

-A study suggests non-genetic determinants of alertness after waking up from sleep are:
+A study suggests non-genetic determinants of alertness upon waking up from sleep are: